Lacrymology/states/gitlab/doc/pillar.rst

     port: Default is 636 for `plain` method
     uid: sAMAccountName
     method: plain    # `plain` or `ssl`
     bind_dn: binddn of user your will bind with.
-Ex: cn=vmail,dc=yourdomain,dc=com
+Ex: cn=vmail,dc=yourdomain, dc=com
     password: password of bind user
     allow_username_or_email_login: use name instead of email for login.
     Default: true

 gitlab:smtp:enabled
 ~~~~~~~~~~~~~~~~~~~

 If it's true, you must define:
 gitlab
   smtp:
     server: your smtp server.
 Ex: smtp.yourdomain.com